IBM/knative-quarkus-bench/benchmarks/graph-pagerank/README.md

      -H 'Ce-Id: 1234' \
      -H 'Ce-Source: curl' \
      -H 'Ce-Specversion: 1.0' \
-     -H 'Ce-Type: dna-visualization' \
+     -H 'Ce-Type: graph-pagerank' \
      -H 'Content-Type: application/json' \
      -d '{"size":30, "debug":"true"}'
 ```
 This request creates a graph of 30 nodes, computes scores, and returns the sorted scores
-as JSON string because `debug` parameter is set to `true`.
+as a JSON string because `debug` parameter is set to `true`.

 ## Customizing the Default Value of Input Parameters